elugens/hello-javascript/docs/browser-related-questions/ui-events/keyboard-keydown-keyup.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, preventing the default action on keydown can cancel most of them except for OS-based special keys.
-For instance, on Windows Alt+F4 closes the current browser window.
-And there is no way to stop it by preventing the default action in JavaScript.
-Basically, any behavior outside of the scope of the browser like closing the browser window is not captured by the browser.
-It is considered an OS level event.
+  <div><strong>Interview Response:</strong> No, except for OS-based special keys, preventing the default action on keydown cancels most of them.
+On Windows, for example, Alt+F4 dismisses the current browser window.
+And there is no way to halt it by disabling JavaScript's default action.
+Any activity outside of the browser's scope, such as shutting the browser window, is not captured by the browser, and it gets classified as an OS-level event.
     </div>
   </div>
 </details>